eayari21/SpectrumPY-Flight/README.md

 ## Launching the Quicklook GUI

-* Launch the new welcome screen with `python spectrum_launcher.py` to choose a data file, start mode, and jump into either the HDF Plotter or the full IDEX Quicklook interface.【F:spectrum_launcher.py†L21-L198】
+* Launch the new welcome screen with `python start.py` for the simplest entry point, or run `python spectrum_launcher.py` directly to choose a data file and jump into either the HDF Plotter or the full IDEX Quicklook interface.【F:start.py†L1-L6】【F:spectrum_launcher.py†L21-L214】
 * Prefer `python -m imfpy.gui.main` when SpectrumPY is installed as a package—the command adds the repository to `PYTHONPATH` automatically and mirrors the welcome screen launcher.
 Use `python -m imfpy.gui.main quicklook --filename <file.h5>` to jump straight into the viewer with an optional dataset pre-selected.【F:imfpy/gui/main.py†L8-L129】
 * Run `python IDEX-quicklook.py` from the repository root.
 Pass `--filename <file.h5>` (and optionally `--eventnumber N`) to pre-load a dataset.【F:IDEX-quicklook.py†L1585-L1595】
 * The universal Open dialog remembers the best starting folder: HDF5 files default to `HDF5/` while the **Open CDF…** shortcut jumps straight into the `CDF/` directory for exported products.【F:IDEX-quicklook.py†L82-L120】